Arkansas vs. Penn State Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Penn State Stats and Trends

-- This year, the Nittany Lions have two ATS wins in four games as an underdog of 1.5 points or more.
+- The Nittany Lions have been underdogs by 2 points or more four times this season and have covered the spread twice.

-- Penn State has eclipsed the over/under in 25% of its opportunities this year (three times over 12 games with a set point total).
+- Penn State's games this year have hit the over in 25% of its opportunities (three times in 12 games with a set point total).

+- The Nittany Lions average 26.3 points per game, comparable to the 24.0 the Razorbacks give up.

-- Penn State is 4-2 against the spread and 5-1 overall when the team notches more than 24.0 points.
+- Penn State is 4-2 against the spread and 5-1 overall when the team puts up more than 24.0 points.

-- Penn State is 6-2 against the spread and 6-2 overall when the team amasses more than 371.3 yards.
+- Penn State is 6-2 against the spread and 6-2 overall when the team totals over 371.3 yards.

-- This season the Nittany Lions have 13 turnovers, one fewer than the Razorbacks have takeaways (14).
+- The Nittany Lions have 13 giveaways this season, while the Razorbacks have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.